Rupali-Gauravaram/Bengaluru_LST_Prediction_API/README.md

     ```

 2.  **Install Dependencies**
-    Install all required packages:
+    Install all required packages listed in `requirements.txt`:
     ```bash
     pip install -r requirements.txt
     ```

 ## 2. Model Training and Saving

-You must run the analysis notebook first to train the model and generate the necessary deployment files in the `model/` folder.
+The analysis notebook must be run first to train the model, evaluate performance, and generate the necessary deployment files in the `model/` folder.

 1.  **Run the Notebook**
-    Open **`UHI_Bengaluru.ipynb`** and execute **all cells.**
+    Open **`Bengaluru LST Prediction API.ipynb`** (or use your exact file name) and execute **all cells.**
     The final cells automatically save the trained model as `model/lst_model.joblib` and the feature names as `model/Xcolumn_names.joblib`.

 ## 3. API Deployment and Testing

 Once the model files are saved, you can launch the prediction service.
+Note the built-in error handling in `LST_predictor.py` ensures the server will not start if the model files are missing.

 1.  **Start the API Server**
     Open a terminal window in the project directory and run: